Dr Tilak Dissanayake

 Tilak has also been a regular commentator on rural medical issues in the national print, radio and television media.
 He featured in the SBS Television Insight program, Fixing Hospitals (broadcast in 2010) and the ABC TV Landline episode, A Country Practice (also broadcast in 2010).

-When he is not practising medicine, Tilak enjoys spending time with his family and friends.
+When he is not practising medicine, Tilak enjoys spending time with his family, friends and working in his vegetable garden.
 He also has a keen interest in health, fitness and sports.Book Appointment